Rebuilding cultural heritage after disaster

 Some additional objects were also treated – some from the University of Melbourne Archives, 2 missiles from HMAS Cerberus, and numerous paintings and objects from the Australian War Memorial (pursuant to a separate contract with the AWM).
 Additional objects were also treated later for a temporary exhibition.

-The project utilised the skills of most of the CCMC team over the duration of the project.
+The project utilised the skills of most of the The Grimwade Centre team over the duration of the project.
 More Information:

 Objects loaned to Melbourne's Hellenic Museum from the Benaki Museum in Athens

-It was a great opportunity for the CCMC conservators to work with international colleagues and to see the objects up close and in detail, before the objects were secured behind glass in their showcases.
+It was a great opportunity for The Grimwade Centre conservators to work with international colleagues and to see the objects up close and in detail, before the objects were secured behind glass in their showcases.

 View or Listen to Radio National's Report: Hellenic Museum hosts ancient Greek treasures

 Made to Last: the conservation of art - Novemeber 2013 - February 2014

 'Made to last: the conservation of art' is a NETS Victoria touring exhibition in partnership with The Grimwade Centre at the University of Melbourne and supported by Latrobe Regional Gallery.
 As part of the exhibition, five artists were interviewed; Brook Andrew, Penny Byrne, Juan Ford, Ghostpatrol and Claire Anna Watson, discussing their materials and techniques and their thoughts on the conservation of their work.
 (Camera: Josh McIvor.
 Equipment: Lemac.)